 - Basics of Counselling certificate

-I currently work in a university setting counselling faculty with 18+ students.
-I am familiar with many of the common issues that affect academic life such as academic pressure, stress, anxiety, moving away from home, transitions.
+Previously I have worked in a university setting counselling student-faculty (18+ students).
+I am familiar with many of the common issues that affect academic life such as academic pressure, stress, anxiety, moving away from home, transition into adulthood.

 I have also worked with adolescents in a secondary school setting (11-16 year).
 Social anxiety, academic pressure, family dynamics/ dysfunction, suicidal ideation and self-harm are some of the issues I dealt with.

-My experience working as a counsellor and support worker (befriender) for a local transgender charity has given great insight into the transgender experience.
+My experience working as a counsellor and support worker for a local transgender charity has given me great insight into what being transgender means.
 Identity, self-esteem, gender dysphoria, NHS pathways are some of the issues that may be explored in therapy.

 Before my counselling training, I volunteered for a local cancer charity.
-I learned much about what it means to live with cancer from hospital patients and the impact it had not only on the self but family and relatives.
+I learned much about what it means to live with the fear of dying from hospital patients and the impact it had not only on the self but family and relatives.
 I am also very active in school governance issues and education.